|Awarding Agency Name

 6. Performance Measures

-- Provider will be expected to achieve outcomes as defined in this NOFO (see Performance Standards).
+- Provider will be expected to achieve 100% of reporting requirements as defined in this NOFO (see Performance Standards) within 15 days of the end of each month.

 - Other performance measures to be identified by provider in collaboration with IDHS/SUPR as part of the application process.